-In-person therapy in Bellevue, WA and telehealth throughout Washington
+In-person therapy in Bellevue or via telehealth throughout Washington

 How I Can Help